MithrilJS/mithril.js/docs/components.md

 #### Via vnode.state

-State can also be accessed via the `vnode.state` property, which is available to all lifecycle methods as well as the `view` method of a component.
+As you can see, state can also be accessed via the `vnode.state` property, which is available to all lifecycle methods as well as the `view` method of a component.

 ```javascript
 var ComponentWithDynamicState = {